Fadyazmy/doi-blog/content/blog/hello-design-world/index.md

 I'll be documenting my struggles and also sharing my small wins with you as I go on this wild adventure of discovering Design.
 I'm hoping through this, others can find parallels and be motivated to learn about design in similar ways.

 > **You may be wondering, how am I learning design?**
 > I'm enrolled in an experimental design school called Department of Illusions.
-This is started by [Devin Mancuso](https://dev.in/) who's vision for the school is (tbd).
+This is started by [Devin Mancuso](https://dev.in/) who’s vision for the school is an educational space built upon the idea of students operating as a micro-community, in which they can develop not just their understanding of design but also the social and political environments in which their designs take place.

 ![Fady display picture](https://fadyazmy.github.io/imgs/realrealdp.jpg)